wendyverdonk93/docs/content/payment-methods/banks/bancontact-qr/refund-bancontact-qr.md

 >_A refund will only be processed if your balance on your MultiSafepay Control is sufficient_.

-If a Bancontact QR refund fails, please contact our Support Team at <support@multisafepay.com> to assist you.
+If a Bancontact QR refund fails, please email our Support Team at <support@multisafepay.com>